5 Of The Best Weekend Trips From Bangalore During Covid

 Distance: 133 km from Bangalore

 Lepakshi, Andhra Pradesh

 Lepakshi is a village in the Anantapur district of Andhra Pradesh.
 For the traveler who’s passionate about medieval architectural marvels and Hindu culture, Lepakshi is the place to be.
-Legend has it that this was where Lord Rama helped Jatayu, fatally injured by Ravana in his attempt to save Sita from abduction, achieve salvation; which gave the place its name.
+Legend has it that this was where Lord Rama helped Jatayu achieve salvation after he was fatally injured by Ravana in his attempt to save Sita from abduction; which gave the place its name.

 The biggest mystery surrounding the temple is its Hanging Pillar, which seemingly manages to hang from the ceiling and it’s possible to pass thin clothes and paper from underneath it.

 Please note that when you’re traveling to Andhra Pradesh, keep in mind the interstate travel restrictions.

 Distance: 122 km from Bangalore

 Legend has it that the Pandavas stayed here during their exile and named the place after Kunti, their mother.
 Kunti Betta is surrounded by sugarcane fields and situated at a height of over 900 meters above sea level.
 Its steep ascents and descents make for an exciting hiking experience.
 If you’re a seasoned trekker or would simply like to experience the great outdoors on foot after months of being stuck at home, set out towards Kunti Betta.

 The hike can be a bit challenging to the inexperienced, but hiking clubs have facilities to assist them all the way up to the summit where you can get an unobstructed view of the landscape.
 You could also hike down to the Thonnur Lake and splash around in the cool water.
 The camping lovers can even opt for a night trek and have the boundless starry sky as a ceiling.